 What challenges do teachers face?

 Teaching is a noble career, but a challenging one, as well.
-It seems that more than ever, teachers are facing difficulties and obstacles that aren’t easy to overcome.
-During 2020 and 2021 teachers across the globe were facing the challenges of online education, lack of technical support, resources, and limited time.
+More than ever, teachers are facing difficulties and obstacles that aren’t easy to overcome.
+During the Covid-19 Pandemic in 2020 and 2021, teachers across the globe were facing the challenges of online education, lack of technical support, resources, and limited time.
 Those with many students were having trouble providing individualized attention.
 In the time of the pandemic, teachers went beyond their job description.
-Besides educators in the eyes of the students and parents, they were seen as a ray of hope.
+Besides educators in the eyes of the students and parents, they were a ray of hope.
 They were true motivators for students to see the bright side of the pandemic story, always there when needed just a click away.
 As teachers prepare students for the future, today more than ever it’s important to recognize and at least publicly acknowledge the arduous job they do once a year on World Teacher’s Day.

 How many new teachers are needed?